gazizovaa/Paris-2024-Olympics-Data-Analysis/README.md

 bronze - indicates the number of bronze medals won by each country;

 total - represents the total number of gold, silver and bronze medals for each country.

+paris_olympics_results.csv contains the following details:

+noc - indicates the name of each country representing each of them;

+medal - indicates the type of medal (gold, silver, or bronze) won by each athlete or group of athletes;

+name - displays the full name of each athlete who won a medal for their country;

+sport - indicates the sport in which each athlete showcased their performance;

+event - lists each event type within each sport in which athletes secured their medals;

+date - indicates the full date on which each athlete or a group of athletes won their medal.
 <hr />
 <h3>Data Analysis</h3>
 <p>Before starting to analyze these datasets, make sure that we must have an installed version of My SQL.
 Check the official website of [MySQL]("https://www.mysql.com/") for details.</p>